HyperHDG/HyperHDG/Setup.md

 For the Docker based installation, you will need to have [Docker](https://www.docker.com/) installed on your computer.
 Afterwards, obtain HyperHDG (see the [corresponding paragraph](#obtain-hyperhdg)) and enter its directory.
-If you have `git` installed, run `make submodules`.
-Otherwise, obtain the [Dockerfile](https://github.com/HyperHDG/docker), and copy it to the subdirectory `submodules/docker`.
-(You might have to create it, first.)
+Run the shell script

-To build the Docker image from the Dockerfile run
+    $ CXX=compiler_name ./shell_scripts/setup.sh

-    CXX=<compiler> make docker_build
+and follow its instructions to setup HyperHDG within a Docker container.

-in HyperHDG's main directory.
-Here, `<compiler>` is the name of some C++ compiler that support C++20 (see `TEST_COMPILER` in the Makefile).
-The compiler need not be installed on your system; it will be installed within the Docker container.
+Here, `compiler_name` is the name of some C++ compiler that support C++20 .The compiler need not be installed on your system; it will be installed within the Docker container.
 However, you need `root` privileges to run the command.

 Afterwards, you can use the `run` command illustrated in the README of the HyperHDG [docker page]( https://github.com/HyperHDG/docker) with the `<tag>` set to `hyperhdg_docker`.
 For the usage of the